Ooma (NYSE:OOMA) Issues FY 2023 Earnings Guidance

+Ooma (NYSE:OOMA – Get Rating) last announced its quarterly earnings results on Tuesday, May 24th.
+The technology company reported $0.12 earnings per share for the quarter, topping analysts’ consensus estimates of $0.10 by $0.02.
+Ooma had a negative net margin of 0.83% and a negative return on equity of 0.65%.
+During the same quarter in the previous year, the business posted ($0.03) earnings per share.
+As a group, research analysts anticipate that Ooma will post -0.17 EPS for the current fiscal year.

-A number of institutional investors have recently made changes to their positions in the business.
-BNP Paribas Arbitrage SA lifted its holdings in shares of Ooma by 390.8% during the third quarter.
-BNP Paribas Arbitrage SA now owns 3,951 shares of the technology company’s stock worth $74,000 after buying an additional 3,146 shares in the last quarter.
-Metropolitan Life Insurance Co NY lifted its holdings in shares of Ooma by 34.5% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 5,417 shares of the technology company’s stock worth $111,000 after buying an additional 1,389 shares in the last quarter.
-Citigroup Inc. lifted its holdings in shares of Ooma by 132.4% during the fourth quarter.
-Citigroup Inc. now owns 5,646 shares of the technology company’s stock worth $115,000 after buying an additional 3,217 shares in the last quarter.
-Dynamic Technology Lab Private Ltd acquired a new position in Ooma in the first quarter valued at about $161,000.
-Finally, UBS Group AG raised its stake in Ooma by 11.2% in the third quarter.
-UBS Group AG now owns 9,111 shares of the technology company’s stock valued at $169,000 after purchasing an additional 921 shares in the last quarter.
-83.66% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in OOMA.
+BNP Paribas Arbitrage SA raised its stake in Ooma by 390.8% during the third quarter.
+BNP Paribas Arbitrage SA now owns 3,951 shares of the technology company’s stock worth $74,000 after acquiring an additional 3,146 shares during the period.
+Metropolitan Life Insurance Co NY raised its stake in Ooma by 34.5% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 5,417 shares of the technology company’s stock worth $111,000 after acquiring an additional 1,389 shares during the period.
+Citigroup Inc. raised its stake in Ooma by 132.4% during the fourth quarter.
+Citigroup Inc. now owns 5,646 shares of the technology company’s stock worth $115,000 after acquiring an additional 3,217 shares during the period.
+Dynamic Technology Lab Private Ltd acquired a new stake in Ooma during the first quarter worth about $161,000.
+Finally, UBS Group AG raised its stake in Ooma by 11.2% during the third quarter.
+UBS Group AG now owns 9,111 shares of the technology company’s stock worth $169,000 after acquiring an additional 921 shares during the period.
+Hedge funds and other institutional investors own 83.66% of the company’s stock.

 Ooma, Inc provides communications services and related technologies for businesses and consumers in the United States and Canada.
 The company's products and services include Ooma Office, a cloud-based multi-user communications system for small and medium-sized businesses; Ooma Office Pro that offers services, including HD video meetings, call recording, enhanced call blocking, and voicemail transcription; Ooma Connect, which delivers fixed wireless internet connectivity; Ooma Managed Wi-Fi, a plug-and-play enterprise-grade Wi-Fi solution; and Ooma Enterprise, a unified-communications-as-a-service solution.